Writing an Obituary (30 Free Obituary Examples & Templates)

 Write down the things you miss the most about your beloved friend, like any song he used to sing, which reminds you of his memory.
 Then, ask yourself the best things that you will cherish about your friend.
 There can be many habits e.g., things that the deceased person disliked, and how he smiled, etc.

-Avoid humor
+Avoid humour

-Sometimes the deceased person is known for his sense of humor.
+Sometimes the deceased person is known for his sense of humour.
 So, telling some of his jokes can be tempting.
 However, writing an obituary is a serious matter.
 Therefore, one should write about the deceased person in a way that inspires others.

 Check the facts

 When writing an obituary, details, and facts about the deceased person are the most important.
-If inadvertently you misspell the deceased’s name or if the address of the funeral place is wrongly printed, it will create a huge embarrassment both for the organizer and the family.
+If inadvertently you misspell the deceasedโ€™s name or if the address of the funeral place is wrongly printed, it will create a huge embarrassment both for the organizer and the family.

 It is of utmost importance that all names and dates are meticulously gone through, again and again.
-Check the deceased person’s full name.
-Also, make sure the names of all of the deceased person’s family members, far and near, are included, and all names are correctly spelled.
+Check the deceased personโ€™s full name.
+Also, make sure the names of all of the deceased personโ€™s family members, far and near, are included, and all names are correctly spelled.
 Make sure that middle names and the maiden name in case the deceased is female are correctly mentioned.
 All suffixes attached to a name like Jr., M.d., Prof., Col., etc., are also written.

 There can be spelling and grammatical mistakes and omissions.
-Therefore, it is always better to have the final version proofread by someone close to the deceased’s family to avoid any untoward confusion.
+Therefore, it is always better to have the final version proofread by someone close to the deceasedโ€™s family to avoid any untoward confusion.

 Proofreading

 Experts suggest that reading backward enables us to catch spelling errors.
 In backward reading, you start to read one word from the end line of the written draft to the beginning in reverse order.
 Spell check is reliable up to a certain extent.
 Read the Obituary Loud for when the text is read loudly; a lot is heard and simplified.
 Moreover, verb tense errors become more apparent when reading aloud.
-Also try to let another person do the final proofreading.
-The second person could have a fresh mind and will pinpoint the mistakes better than a bereaved writer could.
-It is also suggested to give an Interval after the first check.
-Another important proofreading tip would be to have a printed copy in large font size as the laptop screen is very bright and your eyes may get tired easily.

 Publish the obituary